-Students develop a project final document in NURS 900 DNP Seminar III (see Appendix C) as part of the course.
+Students develop a project final document in NURS 900 DNP Seminar III (see Appendix D) as part of the course.
 The faculty member will provide feedback on the document based on the course rubric.
 Once completed, the DNP Lead faculty will send the final document to two faculty members for review and approval.
-This review ensures that the final document meets the expectations of the DNP Scholarly Project.
+This review ensures that the final document meets the expectations of the DNP Scholarly Project and followed what was approved in the project proposal.
 Faculty provide feedback and either approve or send back for revision.
 Projects must be approved by the second submission in order to earn a "B" or better for the course.
 Faculty follow a rubric and feedback is returned to the student with seven (7) days of submission.